RaphHaddad/blog/content/post/devsecops-azure-terraform-python.md

 ![Resource Groups Provisioned with Terraform](/images/service-connection-terraform.png)

 Finally, thank you for reading this post.
-I hope you got out of it something.
+I hope it has been beneficial for you.